Monitoring Transformative Technological Convergence Through LLM-Extracted Semantic Entity Triple Graphs: Methodology

 Therefore, we develop a separate technology-designating keyword extraction for the first step of our approach.
 After manually specifying a few terms that broadly specify the field of interest, we select papers from arXiv that contain at least one of these terms in the abstract or title.
 Then, we extract a maximum of 10 key terms for each abstract using KeyBERT, with \texttt{allenai/specter} as the embedding model~\cite{grootendorst2020keybert, cohan2020specterdocumentlevelrepresentationlearning}.

 Next, we use the noun stapling method as described in Section \ref{nounstapling} to calculate similarities between the extracted key terms.
 We then use the pseudo-algorithm as given in Table \ref{tab:pseudo_algo} to cluster the key terms into \textbf{topics}.
 The algorithm takes a simple approach, leveraging the extraction count for each term.
 Starting from the most popular term, we iterate over the terms and check whether they are already assigned to a group.
 If not, we make a new group to which we add the term and all similar terms that are not yet assigned to a group.
 Last, the groups are named based on the most common substring across the key terms.
 If two substrings are equally common, we prefer to choose the longest one as it is likely more informative.

-For each triple, we then assign it to a cluster if the subject or object is at least similar to one of the terms in the cluster.
-Again, we use the similarity measure as defined in equation \ref{softdice}.
+Finally, we map the extracted triples onto these topic clusters to obtain the technology network used in the downstream analyses.
+Each subject or object is assigned to a topic if at least one key term in that cluster, where similarity is again measured with the SoftDICE similarity of Equation \ref{softdice}, using the threshold of 0.85 as discussed in Section \ref{nounstapling}.
+We note that it is possible for subjects and objects to be assigned to multiple topics simultaneously, if they are matched to keywords from multiple topics.
+This results in a graph where each node represents a topic, and the nodes are connected through the associated triples.
+Specifically, the predicates of the triples form undirected edges between the topics.